U.S. appeals court says bondholders cannot seize Argentina's reserves

 Circuit Judge Jose Cabranes wrote that the court's ruling is not intended to allow Argentina to "continue shirking the debts it has the ability to pay, although we suspect that this will be a predictable and unfortunate outcome of our decision."

-Cabranes said, however, that the central bank was entitled to invoke its own sovereign immunity as a defense.
+Cabranes said, however, that the central bank was entitled to invoke its own sovereign immunity as a defence.

 A representative for NML Capital declined to comment.
 Representatives for EM Ltd did not immediately respond to a request for comment.